-Because most of the work group urine data summaries have not been discovered, the data have been recreated.
-Approximately 28,000 urine bioassay results were recorded during the operational period
+Because most of the work group urine data summaries have not been discovered, the data have been recreated from the worker records available to the Project.
+Approximately 28,000 urine bioassay results were recorded during the operational period (1958 to 1966).
+Tables 5-8 to 5-17 provide median, 95th-percentile, and maximum concentrations for routine urine bioassay samples by year.

-Table 5-8.
-Composite uranium urine data summary.

 The data were analyzed by major work location, cost center or job description, and sample day (Monday or Friday).
 In some cases, cost centers were combined to increase the number of individual analyses.
-The data set for 1958 includes a mixture of WSP and Destrehan Street workers and was coded in the original records by job description or work location rather than cost center.
-A recorded value of 7.8 mg/L was deleted from the 1958 data set as an outlier.
-This does not affect the median or 95th-percentile value.
+The dataset for 1958 includes a mixture of WSP and Destrehan Street workers and was coded in the original records by job description or work location rather than cost center.
+A recorded value of 7.8 mg/L was deleted from the 1958 dataset as an outlier.
+This minimally affects the median or 95th-percentile value.
 In cases where there were five or fewer records, the tables contain only the maximum urine bioassay result.